developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### State
 Used to configure whether and how automatic triggering should occur on a Zebra Android device.

--***Off***- automatic triggering never occurs and the Device User is required to manually initiate trigger-activated functions.
+* ***Off***- automatic triggering never occurs and the Device User is required to manually initiate trigger-activated functions.

--***Auto On***- automatic triggering might occur automatically if the device is placed into a suitable holster, holder, or stand allowing the Device User to initiate trigger-activated functions simply by bringing an object within proximity to the device sensor.
+* ***Auto On***- automatic triggering might occur automatically if the device is placed into a suitable holster, holder, or stand allowing the Device User to initiate trigger-activated functions simply by bringing an object within proximity to the device sensor.

--***Always On***- automatic triggering can always occur automatically , whether or not the device is placed into a suitable holster, holder, or stand allowing the Device User to initiate trigger-activated functions simply by bringing an object within proximity to the device sensor.
+* ***Always On***- automatic triggering can always occur automatically , whether or not the device is placed into a suitable holster, holder, or stand allowing the Device User to initiate trigger-activated functions simply by bringing an object within proximity to the device sensor.

 ### Range
 Used to configure the range at which automatic triggering detects the presence of an object and initiate automatic triggering.

--***Near***- automatic triggering occurs only when an object is brought within near proximity to the device sensor.
+* ***Near***- automatic triggering occurs only when an object is brought within near proximity to the device sensor.
 This might be desirable if the device is being worn in a holster and it's convenient to bring objects close to the device sensor.

--***Far***- automatic triggering occurs when an object is brought within less near proximity to the device sensor.
+* ***Far***- automatic triggering occurs when an object is brought within less near proximity to the device sensor.
 This might be desirable if the device is located in a stand or holder and it's less convenient to bring objects close to the device sensor.

 -----